 Watch 'A Good Day To Die Hard' & Check Out The Best Big-Screen Father & Son Duos

 It's hard to think of a more definitive, all-round American action-hero dad than John McClane.
-This Father's Day, John McClane teams up with his son to take out Russian terrorists in "A Good Day To Die Hard" (now on Blu-ray, DVD & Digital HD™).
+This upcoming Father's Day, John McClane teams up with his son to take out Russian terrorists in "A Good Day To Die Hard" (now on Blu-ray, DVD & Digital HD™).